Guest post by Scott Stonham

 Chess and Technology Strategy

 In terms of technology strategy the chessboard reference talks to the point where exponential growth begins to have a significant economic impact on an organisation’s business strategy.
+Like with the use of technology, you can easily get an update with the ca estimated tax payments, in that way you can know your target for your business.

 Much of this is grounded in what’s known as Moore’s law, first published in 1965, which stated that overall computer processing power will double every year.
 Since then there have been between 30 and 34 “doublings” (depending on how you define them), similar to the number of squares in half of the chessboard.
 The fascinating thing about this prediction is that it is one of the few long term forecasts that has been proven to be accurate.